fmlin042971/CICD_with_ADO_Terraform/README.md

 # 1. Use Case

 Implement a Python-based Azure Function App with Infrastructure as Code (IaC) in a DevOps environment.
-The primary goals are to store Terraform state securely (in Terraform Cloud), automate infrastructure creation (Azure Function App) in the Azure subscription, and streamline CI/CD with Azure DevOps.
+The primary goals are to store Terraform state securely (in Terraform Cloud), automate infrastructure creation (Azure Function App) and Python Code Deployment in the Azure subscription, and streamline CI/CD with Azure DevOps.

 # 2. Resouces